Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Experimental Setup and Additional Results

-In the main paper (Simulation 3 of Section~\ref{Sec:Experiments}), we have shown the effectiveness of using our proposed SCMS algorithm to recover the underlying spiral curve from its noisy observations.
-As the previous experiments of our proposed (subspace constrained) mean shift algorithm focus exclusively on locating the local modes and ridges with intrinsic/manifold dimension 1, we now present an example of recovering a hidden surface with our proposed SCMS algorithm and compare the result with the regular SCMS algorithm.
+We have demonstrated the effectiveness of our proposed SCMS algorithm in recovering the underlying spiral curve from noisy observations in Simulation 3 of \autoref{subsec:sim3} above.
+Additionally, our previous experiments have focused exclusively on identifying the local modes or density ridges with intrinsic (or manifold) dimension 1.
+To extend our analyses, we now present an example of recovering a hidden surface using our proposed SCMS algorithm and compare its performance with the regular SCMS algorithm.